reallyreadit/blog/_posts/2021-01-04-2020-the-readup-year-in-review.markdown

 It was hellish, but we were boosted by the fact that Readup kept growing.

 Throughout an otherwise dark year, Readup itself was a bright light.
-Day after dat, Readup served up a combination of high-quality, reliable information about COVID, _and_ necessary entertainment and distraction from all things COVID.
+Day after day, Readup served up a combination of high-quality, reliable information about COVID, _and_ necessary entertainment and distraction from all things COVID.

-In April, an Australian designer and writer named Kai Brach wrote about Readup in Dense Discovery, his newsletter, and Readup got hundreds of new signups in a relative instant.
+In April, an Australian designer and writer named Kai Brach wrote about Readup in [Dense Discovery](https://www.densediscovery.com/), his newsletter, and Readup got hundreds of new signups in a relative instant.

 So the roller coaster soared up, but then it crashed back down again.
 After each surge, we were forced to confront some harsh realities: Growth wasn’t endemic to the platform.
 (It still isn’t.)
 We could fan the flames, manually, but there was no reinforcing loop, no “product-market fit.”